mcsweeney90/miller-rabin/README.md

 [![codecov](https://codecov.io/gh/mcsweeney90/miller-rabin/branch/main/graph/badge.svg?token=SLBOGBDXU7)](https://codecov.io/gh/mcsweeney90/miller-rabin)
 # Miller-Rabin

-This repository contains a Python implementation of the Miller-Rabin primality test and a few other prime number-based functions.
-I've occasionally found them useful for coding challenges and that kind of thing, however this was really just an exercise for myself while learning to use `pytest`.
+This repository contains a Python implementation of the [Miller-Rabin](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) primality test, a probabilistic algorithm which determines, to a high degree of accuracy, whether or not an integer is prime.
+Also implemented are a few other simple functions related to prime numbers which I've occasionally found useful for coding challenges and that kind of thing.
+There are far more efficient implementations of all these functions out there; this repo was really just an exercise when learning to use `pytest` for unit testing.

-## Navigation

-TODO.

-## How the Miller-Rabin algorithm works

-TODO.